TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/genetic_algorithm/README.md

 **chromosome_length** specifies the length of the chromosome of each individual.
 By default, the length of chromosome is taken to be 5.

 **number_of_elites** specifies the number of elites in the algorithm.
 Elites are not crossovered and directly sent to the next generation.
-By default, the algorithm runs with 0 elites.
+By default, the algorithm runs with 0 elites. **The parity of number of elites and size of population should be same, otherwise the result would be an error**.

 **Specifiying Fitness Function** The fitness function is set as an attribute for the algorithm.
 The fitness function variable should be a function object, that takes in a single parameter, which is a numpy list object and returns a single comparable(float or integer) value.
 In essence, the user-defined fitness function should be able to calculate and return the fitness value of a single chromosome.